spanev/textured-3d-gan-semantics/README_original.md

-# Note

-This is a fork of the original [Textured 3D GAN implementation](https://github.com/dariopavllo/textured-3d-gan).
-It adds texture semantic map predictions along with the object mesh and texture.
-The repository is under active development.
-Please come back soon to check the working version.

 # Learning Generative Models of Textured 3D Meshes from Real-World Images

 This is the reference implementation of "Learning Generative Models of Textured 3D Meshes from Real-World Images", accepted at **ICCV 2021**.